flaf/shinken-packages/README.rst

 The default configuration of this package is completely dummy.
 The whole shinken configuration must be created by the administrator after installation.
-If you want to check that all is fine just after the installation, you can log in the WebUI (http://address:7767) with the **admin** username and **admin** password.
+If you want to check that everything is fine just after the installation, you can log in the WebUI (http://address:7767) with the **admin** username and **admin** password.